chuongmep/OpenMEP/README.md

 # 🦚 Features

 Some features of this package:
+- [x] Integrated with CAD anywhere with Dynamo Revit, Dynamo Sandbox.
 - [x] Fast delivery package for MEP Engineer
 - [x] Easy to use and interactive with Dynamo Revit
 - [x] Easy to collaborate with other engineer